 - MC has just three roads to maintain.
 Let’s keep it that way!!!

 - Positive thinking???
 How about fairy dust too?
-Can anyone read this in the letter and explain what on earth their talking about?
+Can anyone read this in the letter and explain what on earth they are talking about?

 Half Truth #6